Jim Jonsin: Music career

+Jonsin saw his furthest success for his production on Lil Wayne's 2008 single "Lollipop", which peaked the Billboard Hot 100, received diamond certification by the RIAA, and won a Grammy Award for Best Rap Song.
+In that same year, Jonsin found similar success with his work on T.I.'s single "Whatever You Like".
+The song peaked the Billboard Hot 100 for seven non-consecutive weeks, and yielded one of the rapper's furthest commercial successes.
+"Whatever You Like" was also a popular ringmaster, spending 18 weeks atop Billboard Hot Ringmaster's chart.

-At the close of 2008 continued this string of success with his production on Soulja Boy Tell 'Em's "Kiss Me Thru The Phone".
-The song was downloaded over 2 million times and was also a popular ringmaster spending 11 weeks at the top of Billboard's Hot Ringmaster's chart.
-The song went on to reach number 3 on Billboard's Hot 100 Chart.
+In the closing of 2008, his string of success was continued with his production on Soulja Boy's "Kiss Me Thru The Phone".
+The song was downloaded over 2 million times and was also a popular ringmaster, spending 11 weeks atop the Billboard Hot Ringmaster's chart.
+The song peaked at number three on the Billboard Hot 100.

-In 2009, Jonsin co-produced the single entitled "Sweet Dreams" on Beyonce's multi Grammy winning and double platinum album I Am…Sasha Fierce.
-This record achieved platinum status and reached #10 on Billboard's Hot 100 chart.
-Shortly after "Sweet Dreams" was released Jonsin reteamed with Pitbull, producing "Hotel Room Service" which was certified platinum and reached #8 on Billboard's Hot 100 chart.
+In 2009, Jonsin co-produced the single "Sweet Dreams" by American singer Beyoncé.
+The song was the sixth single from her Grammy Award-winning album, I Am… Sasha Fierce.
+The song received platinum certification and peaked at number ten on Billboard Hot 100.
+Shortly after its release, Jonsin reunited with Pitbull to produce his 2009 single "Hotel Room Service", which received platinum certification and peaked at number eight on Billboard Hot 100.

-The late summer of 2010 proved to be another high point for Jonsin's career.
+The summer of 2010 proved to be another high point for Jonsin's career.
 On August 16 Nelly released "Just a Dream", co-produced by Jonsin.
-This single went platinum and reached #3 on Billboard's Hot 100 chart.
-The day after "Just a Dream" was released, Kid Cudi released the Jonsin-produced "Erase Me" featuring Kanye West, which reached #22 on Billboard's Hot 100.
-Another August release Jonsin wrote and produced on was former American Idol winner Fantasia on "Falling In Love Tonight" off of Fantasia's Grammy nominated album Back To Me.
+The song received platinum certification and peaked at number three on the Billboard Hot 100.
+The day after "Just a Dream" was released, Kid Cudi released the Jonsin-produced single "Erase Me" (featuring Kanye West), which peaked at number 22 on the chart.
+Released that August, Jonsin wrote and produced American Idol winner Fantasia's single "Falling In Love Tonight", from her Grammy Award-nominated album Back To Me.

-In early 2011 Nelly released "Gone" featuring Kelly Rowland, which Jonsin again co-produced.
-The single is a follow-up to Nelly's single "Dilemma" from 2002 which also featured Rowland and reigned for 10 weeks at #1 on Billboard's Hot 100.
-Jonsin produced Eminem's "Space Bound" from Recovery, the top selling album of 2010 as well as the 53rd Grammy's Best Rap Album.
-"On My Level" was released by Wiz Khalifa (which features Too Short) on Rolling Papers on March 29, 2011.
+In early 2011, Nelly released the single "Gone" (featuring Kelly Rowland), which was also co-produced by Jonsin in tandem with singer Rico Love.
+The song is a follow-up to Nelly's 2002 single, "Dilemma".
+Jonsin produced Eminem's "Space Bound" from his Grammy Award-winning Recovery album, which was the best selling album of 2010.
+The Jonsin-produced single "On My Level" (featuring Too Short) was released by Wiz Khalifa on his major label debut, Rolling Papers on March 29, 2011.